sverweij/dependency-cruiser/SECURITY.md

 ## Supported Versions

-At any given time we support the _latest_ version of dependency-cruiser (as reflected in the _master_ branch) with security updates.
+At any given time we support the _latest_ version of dependency-cruiser (as reflected in the _develop_ branch) with security updates.

 ## Reporting a Vulnerability